Baked Thai Peanut Salmon

 Total Time 20 minutes

-This delicious salmon dish is an amazing Dinner Recipe that the entire family will love.
-Creamy peanut sauce gives the salmon a fresh, authentic, and exciting flavor.
-It’s the same amazing Thai peanut sauce that’s used on Thai Peanut Shrimp and Baked Thai Chicken.
+This delicious salmon dish is an amazing Thai Recipe that the entire family will love.
+It is just as mouthwatering as my Thai Peanut Shrimp and Baked Thai Chicken.

-Baked Thai Peanut Salmon salmon on cutting board
+Sabrina’s Baked Thai Peanut Salmon Recipe

-Baked Thai Peanut Salmon before and after baking
+Baked Thai Peanut Salmon Recipe

 Yield 4 Servings